niahizkia/sentiment_analysis_python/README.md

 ## DISCLAIMER
 This website developed by author as a final project of her last year in University. <br>
-This website made and design with love  using template provided freely (open source) from StartBootstap (https://startbootstrap.com/). <br>
+This website made and design with love  using template provided freely (open source) from StartBootstap. <br>
 Our Machine build using FastText Classifier on the top of the Flask Python framework corporate with Jinja extensible templating engine. <br>

 ### References